ichores-research/ichores_pipeline_public/README.md

 # iChores Pipeline
-The pipeline is implemented for the detection and pose estimatino of YCB-V objects.
+The pipeline is implemented for the detection and pose estimation of objects from the YCB-V or YCB-iChores datasets.
 This repo includes submodules.
 Clone this repository via either SSH or HTTPS and clone the submodules as well by:
 - `git clone https://github.com/ichores-research/ichores_pipeline.git`